horiz31/h31video/README.md

 This is a very simple video streaming service built for the PixC4-Pi.
 It supports a single MIPI-CSI or usb camera input.
 No video switching etc. is used.

+## TODO:
+Tested with MIPI-CIS via RPi IO board.
+Need to test with an ELP USB Camera.

 ## Dependencies

 * `gstreamer1.0-tools`